ekatsher/xslx2kml/README.md

 # xslx2kml
-Allows you to generate an kml file from xslx with WKT format for import to google maps your geographical objects
+Allows you to generate a kml file from xslx with WKT format for import to google maps your geographical objects

 ## Getting Started
 set the parameter values in the settings.ini: